rishitgondaliya/parallax_website/README.md

 - Modern Design: Our design incorporates a harmonious color palette, providing a cohesive and appealing aesthetic.

 - User-Friendly Interface: A clean, intuitive layout ensures easy access to information and features, making navigation a breeze for users of all ages.

-Explore our site to discover a blend of innovation and elegance, designed to provide an immersive user experience.

----